EehabArbash/job-listing-demo/README.md

 ```

 - What is `useMemo()` Hook and when to use it .
-- How to resolve unwanted re-renders in React.
+- How to resolve unwanted re-renders with REact.memo.
 - Many CSS animations tricks

 ### Continued development